jamstack-cms/jamstack-ecommerce/README.md

 First you'd need to setup the db table structure by running `$ yarn push-db`.
 This will create an SQLite database for you and sync it with your schema that is defined inside the `prisma/schema.prisma` file.
 This data uses a file `db` stored in the `prisma` directory.

 At this point your database is in place but there's no data in it.
 There's a script in place that will `seed (add sample data for you)`.
 You can achieve this by running `$ yarn seed-db`.
-This will create some sample data for you
+This will create some sample data for you to get you started.

+Prisma comes with useful tool called Studio, it lets you view your tables and make any CRUD operations if you wish.
+To open studio run `$ yarn db-studio`, here you'll be able to view and edit your data.

+If you have done the above steps successfully, you are now ready to run the client with `$ yarn dev`